 Jim is also active in numerous civic organizations.
-He is Commissioner of the Great Midwest Hockey League, Treasurer of the American Collegiate Hockey Association (ACHA), and coach of the Michigan State University Men’s ACHA Hockey Team.
+He is the Treasurer of the American Collegiate Hockey Association (ACHA), and coach of the Michigan State University Men’s ACHA Hockey Team.
 He serves as a member of the Entertainment Committee for the American Cancer Society’s Relay for Life-Farmington-Farmington Hills, MI.

 Jim holds a B.B.A in accounting and a M.S. in accounting information systems from Eastern Michigan University.
 Jim has served on the faculty of Davenport University, Walsh College, and the University of Detroit-Mercy, where he instructed courses in Fraud Examination, Managerial Accounting, Internal Auditing, and Information Technology.